-The list of administrative challenges for global stock purchase plans is certainly daunting, but if these items are considered, the plan will run more efficiently and participants will have a greater appreciation of the benefits of their equity plan.
+The list of administrative challenges for global stock purchase plans is certainly daunting, but if the items below are considered, the plan will run more efficiently and participants will have a greater appreciation of the benefits of their equity plan.

-One of the great aspects to an Employee Stock Purchase Plan (ESPP) is that it provides employees the opportunity to become shareholders of the company while typically providing great benefits too.
+One of the great aspects of an Employee Stock Purchase Plan (ESPP) is that it provides employees with the opportunity to become shareholders of the company while typically providing great benefits too.

 When designing a global stock purchase plan for employees or an ESPP, there are various things to consider:

 - Should the plan have the same basic rules and provide the same basic benefits to all employees globally?

 - Should the plan provide tax advantages to employees in the countries where special plans are available?

 - Does the extra administration required for such plans make sense?

 - Are the extra-legal and administrative costs for tax-qualified plans cost-effective?

 - How do you handle the official plan document?